-*There can not be made a final conclusion about naturally conditioned spaces vs. spaces with other types of mechanical ventilation systems.
-Occupants expectations simply are not the same everywhere, and having simple variables such as the ability to open a window usually comes with a higher acceptance of volatility of temperature and draft.
+*A final conclusion can not be made about naturally conditioned spaces vs. spaces with other types of mechanical ventilation systems.
+Occupants’ expectations simply are not the same everywhere, and having simple variables such as the ability to open a window usually comes with a higher acceptance of volatility of temperature and draft.

 How SimScale Calculates Thermal Comfort and Evaluates Local Discomfort

 Here at SimScale, our cloud-native simulation platform helps engineers to calculate thermal comfort conditions as well as how to avoid local thermal discomfort.
 In order to calculate PMV and PPD, we utilize the Fanger Model.
 For computation, we input the temperature and airspeed velocity, i.e., the standard recommends making an adaption for speeds above 0.2m/s) of a given environment.
 This, along with given inputs for clothing insulation, relative humidity, and mean radiative temperature gives us the PMV, which then allows us to determine the PPD as explained above.